The Computer Cellar’s Most Frequently Asked Questions

 Q) Do you buy computers?

-A) No. We’re not aware of any business (other than pawn shops) that buy computers from the public.
+A) No. We’re not aware of any business (other than maybe a pawn shop) that buys computers from the public.